|About The Douglas / Overton Family Tree

 freed blacks suppressed.
 Blacks were now subject to “Jim Crow” laws.

-In the late 1800's, black people were still considered property and was made to feel inferior
+In the late 1800's, black people were still considered property and were made to feel inferior

 to the white man.
 For "Negroes" to own property, like their white counterparts, was unheard of